- Utilities Billing

-The Utilities Billing Department is under the supervision of the assistant service safety director and exists to help the citizens of Athens establish, connect or change, essential services provided by the various city departments.
+The Utilities Billing Department is under the supervision of the deputy service-safety director and exists to help the citizens of Athens establish, connect or change, essential services provided by the various city departments.
 The Utilities Billing Department provides customer service and collects fees for services like water, sewer, garbage, etc.

 The Utilities Billing Department provides services to all city departments.
 They meet every Athens resident as they enter the community.
 It is the mission of this department to make that first impression a pleasant one as it strives to make the connection to city services as easy as possible.

 Here are some of the major functions of the Utilities Billing Department:

 - Change of service orders